CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 	<p>![ownCloud database input](../images/owncloud/owncloud-setup-2nd.png)<p>
 	6. Click "Finish Setup", the welcome page will display <p>![ownCloud Welcome](../images/owncloud/owncloud-welcome.png)<p>
 	7. Download the certificate from Database as a Service to the ownCloud server to enable secure communication between the database and the ownCloud server.
-		- Add the following to section to the config.php file (defualt location: /var/www/owncloud/config/)
+		- Add the following to section to the config.php file (default location: /var/www/owncloud/config/)
 		```
 		{   'dbdriveroptions' =>
 				array (